Katherine Lenger, Ph.D.

 Meet Dr. Katherine Lenger

 I received my Ph.D. from the University of Tennessee, Knoxville in Clinical Psychology and completed my pre-doctoral internship at the Alpert Medical School of Brown University in the Adult Track.
+I remained at Brown where I completed a post-doctoral fellowship in Trauma Recovery

 I am passionate about research and believe that it deeply enriches clinical practice.
 In addition to my clinical work, I maintain active involvement in research.
 My research examines mindfulness and related skills for improving individual health (e.g., depression, anxiety, and stress) as well as relationship outcomes such as commitment, intimacy, and satisfaction.